-Yet this vital, globally important salmon run is in danger; and the next six months may be our last, best chance to save Bristol Bay.
+Yet this vital, globally important salmon run is in danger; and we may be facing our last, best chance to save Bristol Bay.
 The proposed Pebble mine, while facing setbacks, remains a threat.
 The mine would straddle the pristine headwaters of the Nushagak River and Kvichak River, spawning grounds for 50% of Bristol Bay’s salmon.
 Pebble mine would be one of the largest open-pit mines in the world, extracting billions of tons of copper, gold, and molybdenum ore to the irreparable harm of the surrounding landscape.

 Five Things to Know About Bristol Bay